Welcome to the Centre of Korean Studies

 Created in 1987 with the kind support of the Korea Research Foundation, and subsequently the Korea Foundation, the Centre has been the leading academic centre of its kind in Great Britain since its establishment.
 It coordinates work done on Korea in various departments of the School, and offers expert knowledge and advice on Korea to interested outside parties.

-The Centre publishes an annual newsletter, Korea at SOAS, which reports the activities of the Centre and its member and lists past and forthcoming events in SOAS.
+Korea at SOAS, the Centre of Korean Studies Annual Review is produced by the Centre and is published once a year (September).
+Korea at SOAS reports the activities of the Centre and its member and lists past and forthcoming events in SOAS.